Skip Navigation

 Financial Aid Appeal

 A financial aid appeal, sometimes called a professional judgment or special circumstances review, is the process by which a college financial aid administrator reviews, on a case-by-case basis, documented special circumstances affecting a student’s ability to pay for college.
-During a financial aid appeal review, the financial aid administrator may decide to make an adjustment to the cost of attendance or to the data elements on the FAFSA that are used to calculate the student’s expected family contribution (EFC).
+During a financial aid appeal review, the financial aid administrator may decide to make an adjustment to the cost of attendance or to the data elements on the FAFSA that are used to calculate the student’s student aid index (SAI).

 Financial Aid Award